Episodes

 This Week's Sponsors

-Are you ready to face the future?
-Look no further than 2000 AD – it’s the Galaxy’s Greatest Comic!
-Every week 2000 AD brings the best in sci-fi and horror, featuring characters like Judge Dredd, Rogue Trooper and more!
-Get a print subscription to 2000 AD, and it’ll arrive at your mailbox every week, and your first issue is free.
-You’ll also receive the HUNDRED PAGE 2000 AD Christmas Special this December at no extra cost!
-Or, subscribe digitally, and you can download DRM-free copies of each issue for only $9 a month.
+The Future is Calling!
+2000 AD is the Galaxy’s Greatest Comic, with new issues published every single week!
+Every 32-page issue of 2000 AD brings you the best in sci-fi and horror, featuring characters like Judge Dredd, Rogue Trooper, and more.
+Get a print subscription to 2000 AD and it’ll arrive to your mailbox every week - and your first issue is free!
+Or subscribe digitally, and you can download DRM-free copies of each issue for only $9 a month.
 That’s 128 pages of incredible comics every month for less than $10!
 Head to 2000AD.com and click on ‘subscribe’ now – or download the 2000 AD app and start reading today!

 Other Relevant Links to This Week's Episode: